P-Y-R-O-B-O-T/PERIODIC_JOB_MANAGER/README.md

 ## COMPATIBILITY
 * This is tested on `ubuntu 22`, `xorg` and `bash` as of now

-* Onen to solve issues and contribute
+* Open to solve issues and contribute

 # INSTALLATION
 > Run the following commands: